-The future looks bright for managed hosting providers that offer cloud computing.
-A December report from the industry analysts at Gartner, Inc., indicates that by 2012, at least 35 percent of U.S. midmarket businesses (100 to 999 employees) will purchase cloud computing and IT utility services.
+A bright future for the cloud and managed hosting providers who offer cloud computing?
+Yes!
+A December report from the industry analysts at Gartner, Inc., indicates that by 2012, at least 35 percent of U.S. mid-market businesses (100 to 999 employees) will purchase cloud computing and IT utility services.
 That’s considerable.

-From an AIS Network standpoint, just as we launch our own cloud computing product this spring, the news couldn’t come at a better time.
+From an AISN standpoint, just as we launch our own cloud solution this spring, the news couldn’t come at a better time.

 Without question, the gravitation toward cloud computing and IT utility services is a natural consequence of the current economic crisis, which is increasingly forcing the IT departments of mid-size businesses to take a hard look at belt tightening measures.
 Reduce staff?
 Postpone hires?
 Turn to IT providers who can offer a better value?
 Evaluate alternative IT delivery models?
 For a lot of growing companies, those aging in-house servers that must be replaced represent a big capital expense – just when they can least afford it.
 As a former CFO and an entrepreneur, I understand all too well the pain that companies feel during these difficult economic times.
 And, when something as mission-critical as IT is at stake, these are undoubtedly tough decisions.